 - 1. Turn the key to "OFF" and turn off the electrical circuit in question. - 2.
 Remove the blown fuse, and then install a new fuse of the specified amperage.
+WARNING!
+Do not use a fuse of a higher amperage rating than recommended to avoid causing extensive damage to the electrical system and possibly a fire.
+[EWA15131]

+'''

 Specified fuses:

+Main fuse:

+20.0 A

-Main fuse: 20.0 A Signaling system fuse: 10.0 A 600
+Signaling system fuse:

+10.0 A

+'''